MicrosoftDocs/winrt-api/windows.services.store/storecontext_getcustomerpurchaseidasync_530605295.md

 An Azure Active Directory access token that identifies the publisher of the current app.
 For more information about generating this token, see [Manage product entitlements from a service](https://msdn.microsoft.com/windows/uwp/monetize/view-and-grant-products-from-a-service).

 ### -param publisherUserId
 An anonymous ID that identifies the current user in the context of services that are managed by the publisher of the current app.
 If the publisher maintains anonymous user IDs for use in their services, they can use this parameter to correlate these user IDs with the calls they make to Microsoft Store services.
-This parameter is optional.
+Otherwise, this parameter can be set to an empty string or null.

 ## -returns
 An asynchronous operation that, on successful completion, returns the purchase ID key for the current user.
 This key is valid for 90 days.